Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Experiments

-We first evaluate our model on synthetic data.
-To be specific, we generate four one-dimensional (1D) and a three-dimensional (3D) synthetic data sets: Four 1D (time only) data sets include 1,000 sequences each, with an average length of 135 events per sequence, and are simulated by two self-exciting processes and two self-correcting processes, respectively, using thinning algorithm (Algorithm~\ref{alg:thinning-algorithm} in Appendix~\ref{append:baselines}).
-The 3D (time and space) data set also includes 1,000 sequences, each with an average length of 150, generated by a randomly initialized \texttt{CEG} using Algorithm~\ref{alg:CEG-data-generation}.
+We first evaluate our model's performance on synthetic data when equipped with a variety of architectures, aiming to demonstrate the effectiveness of the model-agnostic framework in recovering the ground truth (\ie, the conditional distribution or intensity from the observed events).
+Three variants of our model adopt an LSTM as the history encoder and choose the conditional event generator as a fully-connected neural network (\texttt{CEG+KDE}, see Appendix~\ref{app:non-param-learning}), a conditional variational auto-encoder (\texttt{CEG+CVAE}, see Appendix~\ref{app:variational-learning}), and a conditional denoising diffusion model (\texttt{CEG+CDDM}, our main architecture).
+We also showcase the model's effectiveness with the history encoder being a Transformer (\texttt{CEG+TF+CDDM}) using quantitative evaluation.
+Details about the experimental setup and our model architecture are presented in Appendix~\ref{append:additional-results}.

-To assess the effectiveness of our model, we computed the mean relative error (MRE) of the estimated conditional intensity and PDF on the testing set, and compared them to the ground truth.
-To obtain the conditional intensity and log-likelihood for our method, we can follow Appendix~\ref{append:derivation-cond-prob} and \eqref{eq:sequence-likelihood}, respectively, based on the estimated conditional PDF.
-However, for the baseline approaches, we can only directly estimate the conditional intensity and must compute the corresponding conditional PDF and log-likelihood by numerical approximations using \eqref{eq:cond-prob} and \eqref{eq:log-likelihood}, respectively.
+We generate two one-dimensional (1D) and a three-dimensional (3D) synthetic data sets: Each synthetic data set includes 1,000 sequences, with an average length of 150 events per sequence.
+Two 1D (time-only) data sets are simulated by a self-exciting process and a self-correcting process, respectively, using the thinning algorithm (Algorithm~\ref{alg:thinning-algorithm}).
+The 3D (time and space) data set is generated by a randomly initialized \texttt{CEG+KDE} using Algorithm~\ref{alg:CEG-data-generation}.

-Figure~\ref{fig:1d-synthetic-data} shows the estimated conditional PDFs and intensities, as well as their corresponding ground truth on four 1D testing sequences.
-The two sequences on the left are generated by a self-exciting process, while the other two on the right are generated by a self-correcting process.
-Our generative model, \texttt{CEG}, enjoys demonstrated superior performance compared to other baseline models in accurately recovering the true conditional PDFs and intensities for both sets of data.
-Table~\ref{tab:synthetic-data-results} presents more quantitative results on 1D data sets, including log-likelihood testing per events and the mean relative error (MRE) of the recovered conditional density and intensity.
-These results demonstrate the consistent superiority of \texttt{CEG} over other methods across all scenarios.
+Three quantitative metrics are adopted for the evaluations on synthetic data sets: mean relative error (MRE) of the estimated conditional intensity and PDF compared to the ground truth on one randomly selected testing sequence, and the model log-likelihood on the entire testing set.
+Note that we obtain these metrics for our model and other baselines in different ways.
+For our model, we estimate the conditional PDF using generated samples, based on which we can calculate the intensity function and model likelihood.
+For the baselines, we need first to estimate the conditional intensity function based on their models and then compute the corresponding conditional PDF and log-likelihood by numerical approximations using (\ref{eq:cond-prob}) and (\ref{eq:log-likelihood}), respectively.